LiveFastEatTrashRaccoon/RaccoonForFriendica/README.md

 > _at your own risk_.

 You shouldn't expect a full-fledged and fully functional app; you should be prepared to occasional failures, yet-to-implement features and areas where (a lot of) polish is needed.

-Contributions are welcome and new feature requests (outside the agreed roadmap) will be evaluated depending on the available time.
+Contributions are welcome and new feature requests (outside the pre-agreed roadmap) will be evaluated depending on the available time.